Seteeri/particle/doc/UI.md

     PAIR:

-    * for y car x/y, either del y pair cdr or append it to list of y car
+    * for y car x, del y cdr or append to list of y car
+      * del makes sense
+      * to append must cut list and paste before cdr
+      * could make this optional so users dont actually delete everything essentially becomes "bsp x pair only", behaves like text
+      * del y car atom...turns into x layout and deletes cdr
+      * use del on y cdr to del cdr
+    * for y car x, keep line opt?
+      * if del line, user can use make-line to restore it
+      * if line was kept and opp wanted no ln, use bsp-line
+      * del line makes sense...since user tends to see it as part of y pair?
+    * for y car y, could attach prev cdr to chain them as you del
+      * could be separate cmd like bsp-app
-      * compare to y car atom
+      * would be used for y car x also
+      * not so much a del fn but append fn

     +---+-------------------------+-----------------------+
     |   |         CAR (A)         |         CDR (B)       |